MaciejGL/wika-blog-next/README.md

-# Home Budget App - In Progress
+# Victoria T Art - In Progress

-Blog website for Wiktoria T.

-### To run app

-- Clone repositry,
-- Go into directory `cd wika-blog-next`
-- Run `npm install`
-- Run `npm run dev`

-Your app will be available at http://localhost:3000/
+Victoria T Art is a portfolio/blog website built on Next.js.
+Plan behind the project was simple, to make an easly managable application for non programmer.
+Owner wants to be able to upload her arts to present skills and possibly make a connections with new customers.

 ## Goal of the project: